RoboCupatHomeSim/interactive-cleanup-unity2/README.md

 3. Click the Play button at the top of the Unity editor.

 ## Task Creation
+A VR device is required to generate the tasks.
 Please see [wiki page](https://github.com/RoboCupatHomeSim/interactive-cleanup-unity2/wiki/AdvancedExecutionProcedures) for more details.